nico-rodriguez/type-safe-avl/README.md

 - Structure of `Data/Tree/AVL` and `Data/Tree/BST` is similar.

 - `Data/Tree/AVL/Unsafe.hs` contains an unsafe implementation of AVL trees (notice there's not an unsafe implementation of BST only).
-This code was extracted and refactored from that in `Data/Tree/AVL/Extern/Operations.hs`, 'un-lifting' the type level computations to the value level.
+This code was extracted and refactored from that in `Data/Tree/AVL/Extern/{Balance,Insert,Lookup,Delete}.hs`, 'un-lifting' the type level computations to the value level.

 - `FullExtern.hs` contains the implementation of the full externalist approach.
 It provides functionality for performing operations over trees and checking the invariants at the end.

 - `Extern.hs` provides the implementation of BST/AVL trees and its operations for the externalist approach; likewise, `Intern` folder contains the implementation for the internalist approach.
-Notice that there isn't a `Proofs.hs` inside `Inter`.
-That's because the proofs and operations in the internalist approach are implemented together (in `Operations.hs`).
+Notice that there isn't a `*Proofs.hs` inside `Intern`.
+That's because the proofs and operations in the internalist approach are implemented together (in `{Balance,Insert,Lookup,Delete}.hs`).

 - `Unsafe`, `FullExtern`, `Extern`, and `Intern` have an `Examples.hs` with usage examples of the BST/AVL operations.